What Is Canine Distemper?

 The incubation period for CDV is 14-18 days, so you won’t see symptoms straight away, other than perhaps a fever, which begins 3-7 days after infection.
 If you were to get a blood test done at this stage, the results would show a low white blood cell (WBC) count, especially the lymphocytes, and low platelets.
 This is a major sign that something is very wrong as the WBCs are responsible for immune responses.
 If your dog has a fever, it has an infection and its immune system should be hyperactive, showing high WBC counts, not low.
 The initial fever will only last for about 4 days before disappearing.
 By day 12 of infection, however, it will reappear and will last for at least a week.

 The symptoms of distemper, like many viral infections, can be rather vague and difficult to diagnose as a particular disease.
 They include fever, which is seen in all infections; gastrointestinal issues like vomiting, diarrhea and loss of appetite; inflammation; discharge from the eyes and nose (Nose and eye discharge are called Ocular discharge) similar to the symptoms in Conjunctivitis; respiratory issues such as coughing and difficulty breathing; lethargy and footpads and noses becoming hard.
 Because of this hardening of the footpads, which is non-reversible, the disease is often referred to as the hard pad disease.
+It’s always a good idea to check footpads when you groom your pup!
 There is also often secondary bacterial infections due to the compromised immune system.
 These animal distemper symptoms make it difficult to diagnose as they are also the same symptoms of several other infections.

 There will be an increase in sensitivity to almost all stimuli, such as light sensitivity and a hypersensitivity to touch, so that a gentle touch will cause pain where it never used to.
 These signs may start showing as easy as 10 days after infection or may be latent for several weeks.
 This depends on the immune system of the infected dog.